 A complete list of ingredients along with measurements and detailed recipe instructions can be found in the recipe card located at the bottom of this post.

 - Cocoa powder.
 Chocolate gravy is typically made with regular unsweetened cocoa powder, although it can also be made with dark cocoa powder.
+See how I use dark cocoa in my peppermint bark brownie cookies!

 - Flour.
 I recommend using all-purpose flour for chocolate gravy.
 Some people prefer self-rising flour but there is no need for leavening agents in this chocolate sauce so I stick with all-purpose.